 SECTION V: The Government and Legislation Committee shall investigate and stay abreast of acts and proposed acts of public entities which would affect the Gardens, keep the Board advised of findings, and make recommendations.

-SECTION VI: The Building Committee shall stand as an architectural review committee.
-It shall review plans for new construction and modification of existing structures and make recommendations for final action to the Board of Directors.
-The Committee shall receive and investigate complaints regarding activities reported to be detrimental to the architectural standards of the Gardens or violating recorded restrictive covenants of all real property in the Gardens, keep the Board advised of findings, and make recommendations.
-Association letters shall be written to the owners of any property violating restrictive covenants, documenting the violation and advising said property owner of potential personal and class-action lawsuit by any Gardens property owner.
+SECTION VI: The Building Committee shall review plans for new construction and modification of existing structures consistent with the deed restrictions and make recommendations for final action to the Board of Directors.

 SECTION VII: The Program and Entertainment Committee shall plan and direct such programs and entertainment functions as requested and/or approved by the Board.

-SECTION VIII: The Membership Committee shall sponsor new and innovative techniques to maintain and/or increase membership and associate membership.

-SECTION IX VIII: The Finance Committee shall devise ways and means to raise to raise funds for the Association as needed.
+SECTION IX VIII: The Finance Committee shall devise ways and means to raise of appropriate allocations of funds for the Association as needed.
 The finance committee shall propose the spending limit for the upcoming year to the Board at the first Board meeting of the year.

 SECTION IX: An Audit Committee shall be named at the discretion of the President or a majority of the Board members.
 The duties of the committee shall be to audit all receipts, bills and accounts of the association and render reports as instructed.

-SECTION X: The Newsletter Committee shall make every effort to prepare and send a quarterly newsletter to all Cudjoe Gardens property owners of record who have provided email addresses.
+SECTION X: The Newsletter Committee shall make every effort to prepare and send a monthly newsletter to all Cudjoe Gardens property owners of record who have provided email addresses.

 ARCTICLE X: PROCEDURES FOR HANDLING DEED RESTRICTIONS: